apache/karaf/README.md

 # Apache Karaf

-[Apache Karaf](http://karaf.apache.org) is a modern and polymorphic applications container.
+[Apache Karaf](http://karaf.apache.org) is a modern and polymorphic applications runtime.
-It's a lightweight, powered, and enterprise ready container powered by OSGi.
+It's a lightweight, powered, and enterprise ready runtime powered by OSGi.
 [Apache Karaf](http://karaf.apache.org) is a "product project", providing a complete and turnkey runtime.
 The runtime is "multi-facets", meaning that you can deploy different kind of applications: OSGi or non OSGi, webapplication, services based, ...